Marcelo Carmona

 }

-To see more information about the configuration you can see the project in github
+For more configuration information, you can see the project on GitHub.

-As I said before, I think the proposal to have a dashboard to obtain relevant information about our projects seems very good.
+As I said before, I think the proposal of having a dashboard to obtain relevant information about our projects is very good.
 Here I leave some tweets that were written at the time of its release.

 Up on the blog: @ken_wheeler introduces Webpack Dashboard, a CLI dashboard for your Webpack-dev-server https://t.co/1jD1Q8lWRn